 - Level 1 Quoted prices are available in active markets for identical investments as of the reporting date.
-The type of investments included in this category include listed equities and listed mutual funds. - Level 2 Pricing inputs including inputs in markets that are not considered to be active for identical investments observable as of the reporting date.
-Investments which are generally included in this category include bonds.
+The type of investments included in this category include listed equities and listed mutual funds. - Level 2 Pricing inputs include market data which is readily available, regularly distributed or updated, reliable, verifiable, not proprietary, provided by multiple, independent sources that are actively involved in the relevant market.
+Investments which are generally included in this category include less liquid and restricted equity securities and fixed income securities. - Level 3 Pricing inputs are unobservable for the investment and include situations where there is little, if any, market activity for the investment.

-Level 3

-Pricing inputs are unobservable for the investment and include situations where there is little, if any, market activity for the investment.
 The inputs into the determination of fair value require significant judgment or estimation.
 Investments that are included in this category generally include investments in private equity and investment funds as well as off-shore hedge funds.
 In addition, the Foundation depends on USMF's investment office and the general partner or the investment manager of the investment for pricing information.
 In general, the investment funds and partnerships that are within Level 3 are subject to annual audits.